A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: Blow up of solutions

-leading to Ricatti-type blow up of $p$.
-Consequently, zero density always leads to blowup.
-Hence, further onwards we will assume $\rho_0>0$.
-This in turn implies $\rho(t)>0$ for $t>0$ as long as $\rho,p$ exist.
-With this, we move onto the simplification of the system \eqref{rhoode}, \eqref{pode}.
-This simplification is along the lines of \cite{Tan21}.
-From \eqref{rhoode}, \eqref{pode}, we obtain that,
+which leads to Riccati-type blow up of $p$.
+Consequently, zero initial density density always leads to blow-up.
+From this point onward we therefore assume $\rho_0>0$.
+This in turn implies $\rho(t)>0$ for $t>0$ for as long as $\rho,p$ exist.